NellyBoi18/Deckd-Out/README.md

 <!--Here you can document your coding standards and conventions.
 This includes decisions about naming, style guides, etc.-->

-Coding Standards Document
+#### Coding Standards Document

 This document serves as the complete definition of L3-33’s coding standards for source code in the Java programming language.

 External Resource: Oracle’s Javadoc

 Heavily references: Java Coding Standard

 —

-Identifier Naming and Capitalization
+##### Identifier Naming and Capitalization

-Use descriptive names for all variables, function names, constants, and other identifiers.
+- Use descriptive names for all variables, function names, constants, and other identifiers.
-Use single letter identifiers only for the counter in loops.
+- Use single letter identifiers only for the counter in loops.
-Class names use PascalCase.
+- Class names use PascalCase.
-Variable names use camelCase.
+- Variable names use camelCase.
-Variables include parameters, local variables, and data fields.
+- Variables include parameters, local variables, and data fields
-EXCEPTION: use UPPER_CASE for constants/final variables.
+  * EXCEPTION: use UPPER_CASE for constants/final variables.
-Method names use camelCase.
+- Method names use camelCase.
-The source file name consists of the case-sensitive name of the top-level class it contains, plus the .java extension
+- The source file name consists of the case-sensitive name of the top-level class it contains, plus the .java extension

-Comments: Classes
+##### Comments: Classes
 Every class should be preceded with a descriptive comment using the Javadoc notational convention.
 The comment should describe the purpose of the class.
 Class names start with an uppercase letter (as mentioned above).

-Comments: Methods
+##### Comments: Methods
 Every method definition should be preceded with a descriptive comment using the Javadoc notational convention.
 The comment should include a description of the method, the name and description of each parameter, a description of the return value, and the name and description of any exceptions thrown within the method using Javadoc keyboards and formatting.

-Comments: Public variables
+##### Comments: Public variables
 Each public variable should be preceded with a descriptive comment using the Javadoc notational convention.
 The comment should describe the purpose for the public variable.

-Comments: In-line
+##### Comments: In-line
 In-line comments should be used to explain complicated sections of code, such as loops.
 Use the // comment delimiter for in-line comments.
 Do not comment on generally known features of the Java language.

-Spacing: Between lines
+##### Spacing: Between lines
 Use two blank lines to separate each method within a class definition.
 Use one blank line to separate logical sections of code within a method

-Spacing: Within lines
+##### Spacing: Within lines
 Put a single space before each ‘{‘.
-Separate all binary operators, such as ‘+’, ‘-’, ‘*’, ‘/’, ‘%’, etc., with a single space.
+Separate all binary operators, such as ‘+’, ‘-’, ‘\*’, ‘/’, ‘%’, etc., with a single space.
 EXCEPTION: unary operators such as ‘++’, ‘--’, etc.

-Indentation
+##### Indentation
 Open braces do not start a new line.
 Close braces do start a new line, and are indented with the code they close.
 Comments line up with the block they comment.

-Program Modules
+##### Program Modules
 Lines of code should be kept short, generally less than 80 or 100 characters wide.
 Each public class is contained in a separate file.
 Each file has the name of the public class contained within it.